Corporate Governance

 Corporate Governance System Trends

-The Board of Directors consists of seven members, four of whom are independent outside directors with diverse backgrounds.
-Directors serve a term ending at the conclusion of the General Shareholders' Meeting for the final fiscal year ending within one year after their election.
-In FY2024, the Board of Directors convened 19 times.
+Director consists of 8 members, of whom 4 are independent external Director with diverse backgrounds.
+Director The term of office shall last until the conclusion of the Annual General Meeting of Shareholders concerning the final business year ending within one year after appointment.
+In fiscal year 2025, we held 17 Director meetings.

 Fiscal Year Form of Organization Total Number of Directors Number of Outside Directors